 Sometimes employees take help of email and texts for quick replies.
-There is no scope for detailed information in these channels and thus the chance of overlooking or misunderstanding messages is very high.
+There is no scope for detailed information or conversation in these channels and thus the chance of overlooking or misunderstanding messages is very high.

 Make your requests detailed and comprehensive to get a clear and complete picture.
-Articulate your thoughts, self-edit and then write properly to avoid issues that will result because of poor communication.
+Articulate your thoughts, self-edit and then write properly to avoid issues that will result because of poor communication style.
 Check the content, go through the information you are sending and ask yourself whether it is sufficient to complete the job effectively.

 Why you should be Deciding on correct Communication Policies?